Kur Kur

-Kur Gai Kur (born 20 February 2000) is a South Sudanese professional football player who plays as a midfielder for Avondale FC.
+Kur Gai Kur (born 20 February 2000) is a South Sudanese professional football player who plays as a midfielder for Preston Lions in the Australian Championship.

 He has also been called up for the South Sudan national team.

 Club career

 Kur was born in a refugee camp in Kenya.
 At the age of two, together with his family he moved to Australia for a better life.
 He began his football career at Modbury Vista when he was a very young, before joining the Skillaroos program, until he turned 16.
 He then signed to Modbury before joining the Croydon Kings in 2020.
 He transferred to Adelaide City in 2021, where he began his senior career.

+In 2022 Kur move to Europe at Serbia top flight team FK Novi Pazar and years later return to Australia join with Brisbane Roar NPL team.

+International career

 Kur made his debut with the South Sudan national team in a friendly match against the national team of Jordan, on January 31, 2022.